Sign in

 CEO Jochen Hanebeck explained the new PSOC CAPSENSE technology now includes inductive sensing, which works with wet hands, and is also used for liquid level sensing in industrial applications.
 He also confirmed the new trench superjunction for silicon carbide is a first that will propel them ahead of the competition.
 CFO Sven Schneider added that this demonstrates their commitment to innovation even while implementing the "Step-Up" cost-saving initiative.

-Lee Simpson asked for details on the end markets for the new PSOC sensing technology and the significance of the new trench superjunction silicon carbide development.
+Lee Simpson of Morgan Stanley inquired about new product developments, asking about the target end markets for the enhanced PSOC CAPSENSE technology and seeking details on the new trench superjunction concept for silicon carbide.

 Answer